Ellen O’Neill-Stephens JD, Founder and Policy Director

 Mark Zahner, Director

-Mark Zahner is the Chief Executive Officer of the California District Attorneys Association (CDAA), a position he has held since 2013.
-He also serves as Executive Director of the CDAA Foundation.
-Before joining CDAA, Mark was the Chief of Prosecutions at the California Office of Attorney General, Bureau of Medi-Cal Fraud & Elder Abuse.
+Mark Zahner is a Chief Deputy District Attorney for the Stanislaus District Attorney's Office.
+Previously he was the Chief Executive Officer of the California District Attorneys Association.
+Mark was the Chief of Prosecutions at the California Office of Attorney General, Bureau of Medi-Cal Fraud & Elder Abuse.
 He worked at the Attorney General’s office for 17 years as a prosecutor.
-Prior to his stint at the AGs office, Mark was a prosecutor with the Sacramento County District Attorney's Office where he dealt with everything from homicide to insurance fraud prosecutions.
+Mark became a prosecutor in 1989 with the Sacramento County District Attorney's Office where he dealt with everything from homicide to insurance fraud prosecutions.
 He was a frequent speaker with the National Association of Medicaid Fraud Units and the chief organizer and presenter of the four Attorney General Elder Abuse conferences that occurred between 2001 and 2007.
 He was a Criminal Law instructor for the California State University, Sacramento Academic Talent Search program.
 Mark has additionally been an instructor through the years for many different organizations and spoken at many venues.
-As a career prosecutor, Mark has a long been familiar with a host of Victim/Witness issues, including the use of courthouse facility dogs.
+As a career prosecutor, Mark has long been familiar with a host of Victim/Witness issues, including the use of courthouse facility dogs.
 Mark is a 1988 graduate of the University of the Pacific Law School and attended California State University, Fresno as an undergraduate where he received his Bachelor of Arts degree in Journalism.
-On the personal side, Mark and his family have many years involvement with Canine Companions for Independence (CCI) and he is pictured here with his son’s now-retired service dog, Keldon.
+On the personal side, Mark and his family have many years of involvement with Canine Companions for Independence (CCI) and he is pictured here with his son’s service dog, Keldon who passed in 2019.
 Additionally, while in high school, his daughter co-raised two dogs for CCI.
 Mark and his family remain committed to supporting the use of these wonderful dogs in all facets of assistance, including involvement with the justice system.

 Tamara Martin, Director